 For added light, use fog lights.
 Use them when it’s not foggy.
 They have a broader spread of light compared to low beams.
 If your vehicle has the capability, switch your lights to auto so you don’t forget to turn them on.

 Use high beams on rural and open roads when driving at night.
 If you see another vehicle approaching, dim them until they pass.
-High beams are blinding and create severe glare for drivers.
+High beams are blinding and create a severe glare for drivers.
 If you are behind another vehicle, don’t use high beams.
-High beams will increase your view to 500 feet compared to standard lights that are 250 feet.
+High beams will increase your view to 500 feet compared to standard lights, which are 250 feet.

 Carry an emergency roadside kit in your car.
 Ensure it has jumper cables, a first aid kit, flashlights, batteries, blankets and other materials that can help in case of an emergency.
-If you do breakdown at night, emergency kits come with lighting aids.
-This will ensure you are visible to other drivers and emergency vehicles.
+If you do break down at night, emergency kits come with lighting aids.
+This will ensure that you are visible to other drivers and emergency vehicles.

 Dim your instrument panel and dash lights when driving at night.
 They can create distracting lighting inside your vehicle.
 Dimming them can remove reflections on your windows and windshield, allowing your eyes to adjust to the darkness ahead.